Policy on Personal Information and Electronic Communications

 We may record (visual and audio) and/or monitor communications, (including: cctv, e-mail, instant messaging, facsimile, telephone and other electronic communications), with you or your agent(s) for compliance, internal control and security purposes and as evidence of transactions.

 The Foundation only discloses your personal information to third parties in accordance with this policy.
 We may provide your personal information to non-affiliated companies that collaborate with us or provide services to us.
 In a limited range of circumstances, we may disclose your personal information to third parties in accordance with applicable laws and regulations or pursuant to internal policies and procedures designed to facilitate compliance with such laws and regulations.
 Examples of this would be: when responding to a writ or similar legal process; cooperation with law enforcement or regulatory authorities; making enquiries designed to assist with our grant partner identification programme; prevent fraud or other financial crime.
 Non-affiliated companies that assist Foundation in providing services to you are required to maintain the confidentiality of such information and to use it only in the course of providing such services and for the purposes that the Foundation specifies.

-These third parties may operate from locations outside the European Economic Area and United States.
+These third parties may operate from locations outside the European Economic Area (‘EEA’) and the US.
 Again, some of these jurisdictions may not have data protection laws as strict as those in your home country.
 If we transfer your personal information from the UK or the EEA to another jurisdiction we will comply with our obligations under applicable law.
 Please contact us if you would like more information about these transfers.

-The Generation Foundations will not sell, rent or trade your personal information nor will it pass it on to third parties for their marketing purposes.
+The Foundation will not sell, rent or trade your personal information nor will it pass it on to third parties for their marketing purposes without your prior consent.

 We endeavour to protect your personal information at all times.
-Primarily, we do this by utilising appropriate access controls to those data, so that only authorised employees of the Generation Foundations or their agents and our third party service providers have access.
-Where appropriate, we subject such third parties to confidentiality obligations.
+Primarily, we do this by utilising appropriate access controls to those data, so that only authorised Foundation employees or agents and our third party service providers have access.
+We subject such third parties to confidentiality obligations.
 In addition, we maintain physical, electronic and procedural safeguards intended to protect your information against loss, misuse, damage or modification and unauthorised access or disclosure.
-Those policies and procedures include educating those working for or on behalf of the Generation Foundations on information security policies and responsibilities.
+Those policies and procedures include educating those working for or on behalf of the Foundation on information security policies and responsibilities.

 9. What rights do you have under European data protection laws?

-In the case of a request for access to personal data, we and our affiliates reserve the right to charge an appropriate fee, if applicable.
-You may be asked to supply a valid means of identification as a security precaution to minimise unauthorised disclosure.
+In the case of a request to exercise one of the rights listed above in relation to your personal information you may be asked to supply a valid means of identification as a security precaution to minimise unauthorised disclosure.
 We will process your request within the time provided by applicable law, which in the UK is one calendar month (although this can be extended to two months in certain circumstances).

 Most web browsers allow some control of most cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.allaboutcookies.org.